AustroMelee/avatar-battle-arena/docs/ESCALATION_SYSTEM.md

 - **Escalation Frequency Tracking**: Monitor escalation event rates
 - **Battle Flow Analysis**: Analyze natural vs. forced battle progression
 - **AI Decision Quality**: Track strategic decision-making effectiveness
 - **Performance Metrics**: Monitor system performance and optimization opportunities

+## Manipulation Resilience & Behavioral Traits

+- **Manipulation Resilience**: Each character now has a `manipulationResilience` stat (0-100) that determines their resistance to psychological manipulation and escalation triggers.
+Characters with low resilience are more likely to escalate or be affected by psychological tactics.
+- **Behavioral Traits**: The escalation system now considers `behavioralTraits` (instances of `BehavioralTraitInstance`) when determining escalation likelihood and narrative outcomes.
+- **Integration**: Both properties are tracked in `BattleCharacter` and `PerceivedState`, and are used by the AI and escalation logic to create more nuanced, context-aware battle flow.